w3f/polkadot-wiki/docs/learn-simple-payouts.md

 the network maintains a constant block time.
 If all rewards were sent out in one block, this could cause serious issues with the stability of the network.

-Simple payouts requires one transaction per validater per era to claim rewards.
+Simple payouts requires one transaction per validator per era to claim rewards.
 The reason Polkadot requires this is to avoid an attack where someone has several thousand accounts nominating a single validator.
 The major cost in reward distribution is mutating the accounts in storage, and Polkadot cannot pay out several thousand accounts in a single transaction.